easydigitaldownloads/edd-coupon-importer/readme.txt

 == Description ==

 This is an extension for [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) that allows you to bulk import your products from a CSV file.
-The import can handle complete product creation, including descriptions, prices, categories, download files, and all other aspects of the download product configuration.

 If you wish to report a bug or a feature request for this importer, please do so on the EDD support forums.

 == Installation ==